 Al-bayâtî, ar-râst and as-sîkâh are in fact the same scales, except that the starting point, the keynote or tonic in Western music terminology, is different each time.

 Sullam maqâmât al-hizâm ( سلّم مقامات الهزام )

 Sullam maqâmât as-sûznak ( سلّم مقامات السوزْنَك )

-Al-hizâm and as-sûznak are in fact the same scale, but bit a different keynote (tonic).
+Al-hizâm and as-sûznak are in fact the same scale, but with a different keynote (tonic).